Mascara, Algeria

 Mascara has two parts, a newer French area, and an older Muslim one.
 Large parts of the town lie inside the ruins of its ancient ramparts.
-The city is home of Lakhdar Belloumi, the former Algerian football (soccer) star.
+The city is the home of Lakhdar Belloumi, a former Algerian football (soccer) star.

 Etymology

-The word mascara is the francisation of the Arabic word معسكر (mouaskar), meaning 'camp'.
-Due to French colonization at that time, the city's name has adopted the French version as an official name.
-The name mascara (cosmetic) was given in reference to the city of that bears the same name.
-In the middle of the 19th century, the French discovered antimony powder during their conquest in the old town of Mascara in Algeria.
-The nomadic tribes used it as a beauty product but also to protect themselves from various trachomas and eye diseases.
+The origin of the name Mascara is said to be the deformation of an ancient name, either Oum El Asker which means "the mother of soldiers", or Mo'asker which means "the place where soldiers gather".
+The name is pronounced locally, Mʿaskar.
+French colonization caused the city's name to be adopted in the French version as an official name.
+The name "Mascara" was likely given in reference to the city that bears the same name, since in the mid-19th century the French discovered antimony powder during their conquest in the old town of Mascara in Algeria.
+The nomadic tribes used the cosmetic as a beauty product but also to protect themselves from various trachomas and eye diseases.